-This feature-by-feature comparison of Aweber vs MailerLite will save you time trying to decide which one fits your use case best.
+This feature-by-feature comparison of Aweber vs MailerLite will help you decide which platform is best for you given your budget and goals for your business.

 About AWeber and MailerLite

-AWeber has been around for more than a decade.
+Founded in 19981, AWeber is one of the oldest email marketing platforms.
 It has grown to millions of customers and offers a general one size fits all email marketing solution.
-While AWeber hasn’t changed much since its inception, it was one of the first to offer autoresponders, which was a revolution in email marketing at the time.
+While AWeber has offered the same core features since its inception, it was one of the first to offer autoresponders, which was a revolution in email marketing at the time.

 Email Templates and Editor

 The templates on AWeber are a mixed bag.
-Many of the newer ones feature clean modern designs, but there are also templates from over a decade ago that we’d be embarrassed to send to any subscribers.
+Many of the newer ones feature clean modern designs, but there are also templates that seem to have been designed from over a decade ago that probably should be avoided.